vinted/chained_job/README.md

 `chained_job` stores background job arguments array into Redis and starts processing them in parallel in number of workers provided.

-Job re-enqueues it self until there are no more stored arguments in Redis for that specific job.
+Job re-enqueues itself until there are no more stored arguments in Redis for that specific job.

 ### Configuration